Project-MONAI/VISTA/README.md

 ## Reference

-The first deployed model is trained and developed with Segment Anything Model (SAM).
+The current model is trained and developed based on [Segment Anything Model (SAM)](https://github.com/facebookresearch/segment-anything).
 Check the 3rd party license for reference.

 This integration is based on MONAI Label: